kyungrae/study/designing-data-intensive-applications/part1.md

 ## 3. Storage and Retrieval

 You do need to select a storage engine that is appropriate for your application, from the many that are available.
-In order to tune a storage engine to perform well on your kind of workload, you need to have a rought idea of what the storage engine is doing under the hood.
+In order to tune a storage engine to perform well on your kind of workload, you need to have a rough idea of what the storage engine is doing under the hood.

 ### Data Structures That Power your Database